A Brief History Of The People And Parish of Saints

 Joseph Baumgartner filed for a homestead, and eventually married

-Katharina Kraft (a different one than Mr. Bauman married of course!).
+Katharina Schneider (a different one than Mr. Bauman married of course!).

 They raised a large family, several of whom are still living,